pkivolowitz/asm_book/more/atomics/README.md

 label `LoadLinkedStoreConditional` as global for both Linux and Apple assemblers.
 The label itself is also stated.

-It is worth explaining that labels marked as global must have an underscore prefix for Apple assembly.
+Labels marked as global must have an underscore prefix for Apple assembly.
+This code does not make use of the macro package we have written for sake of brevity and clarity.

 This function is passed the address of an `int32_t`.